MuhammadHanzalaIqbal/LDPC-SPA/README.md

 # SPA for LDPC Codes

-This project implements the **Sum Product Algorithm (SPA)** for decoding **Low-Density Parity-Check (LDPC)** codes.
+This project This project implements the **Sum Product Algorithm (SPA)** for decoding **Low-Density Parity-Check (LDPC)** codes.
 It includes encoding, decoding, and performance analysis for LDPC codes over noisy communication channels.
+It was developed by me during my Master's studies at Skoltech University, Skolkovo, Russia.

 ## Table of Contents
 - [Introduction](#introduction)